Tongue and Lip Tie Release Surgery

 - Detailed care instructions, exercises to prevent reattachment, and follow-up visits to ensure successful recovery.

 At Little Lion Dental Clinic, we are dedicated to providing compassionate and effective care for children with tongue tie and lip tie.
-Whether addressing these issues in infants or older kids and teens, our experienced team is here to offer comprehensive evaluations and tailored treatments to support your child’s oral health and overall well-being.
-If you notice any of these signs or symptoms, please contact us to schedule an assessment and discuss the best treatment options for your child.
+Whether it’s a newborn tongue tie, lip and tongue tie, or cases in older kids and teens, our experienced team provides comprehensive evaluations and tongue and lip tie release procedures to support your child’s oral health and development.

 Ready to Schedule an Appointment?